PortalNetwork/hackathon/README.md

 During the hackathon, 3 technologies will be used:
 1. Portal Network - decentralized domain name service and web builder
 2. Bluzelle - decentralized database
-3. Noia Network - decentralized content delivery network (CDN)
+3. NOIA Network - decentralized content delivery network (CDN)

 Additionally, 3 different smart contract platforms will be used:
 1. Ethereum